fleetingbytes/mrot/README.md

 * `mrot generate zsh` will generate shell completion for zsh

-If you add a meal on a day on which one or more meals are planned, these planned meal are removed and replaced by the added meal.

-Running `mrot add` or `mrot what` will check for any planned meals with yesterday's date or older.
-If such meals are found, they will be converted to normal records, as if they had been added with `mrot add` in the past.

 ## Non-Goals

 Mrot is intended to record only the prime meal of the day (lunch).
-This is because in my family the breakfasts and dinners are routinely the same and change only seasonally, if at all.
+This is because in my family the breakfasts and dinners are routinely the same and change only occasionally.
 You can record or plan multiple meals on a single day, but they are all equivalent.
 Mrot will not distinguish if a meal was a breakfast, lunch, or dinner.
-In queries limiting the number of meals shown, e.g. `mrot plan show --number 3`, such meals are in competition with each other and mrot will show only the first of the matches until the limit is reached.
+In queries limiting the number of meals shown, e.g. `mrot plan show --number 3`, such meals are in competition with each other and mrot will show only the first of the matches on that day.